Important Updates

 When insulin is deficient or isn’t used properly in the body, the result is diabetes.
 Children with type 1 diabetes are considered insulin deficient because they make little to no insulin.
 Children with type 2 diabetes have insulin resistance, which means their body doesn’t use insulin efficiently.

 If your child has type 1 diabetes, insulin therapy, or replacement insulin, will be necessary throughout their lives to regulate blood glucose levels.
 Without it, these kids may experience serious complications, including kidney damage and blindness.
-Children with type 2 diabetes, however, may not need therapy if their condition can be managed through diet and other methods.
+Children with type 2 diabetes, however, may not need insulin or medication therapy if their condition can be managed through diet and other methods.

 Injection alternatives